narayanan177/JSONtoSQL/README.md

   We can use this model to load unstructure data into SQL DB either using simple App or SSIS packages or any standard ETL process.

+  Note:
+  Just in case, if we get new attribute comes in JSON input, we need to make changes in class to save that field in DB.